kitamura-felipe/RSNASpotlight2021/README.md

 * Understand the overall process to train a deep learning model
 * Understand the impact of a small or unbalanced dataset in model performance
+* Learn basic concepts on how to assess model generalizability and performance

 ### Instructions: